aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 @Article{Kim_2019_RAL,
     author = "Kim, W. and Ramanagopal, M. S. and Barto, C. and Yu, M. and Rosaen, K. and Goumas, N. and Vasudevan, R. and Johnson-Roberson, M.", journal = "RAL",
-    title = "PedX: Benchmark Dataset for Metric 3-D Pose Estimation of Pedestrians in Complex Urban Intersections", year = "2019",
+    title = "{PedX}: Benchmark Dataset for Metric {3-D} Pose Estimation of Pedestrians in Complex Urban Intersections", year = "2019",
     volume = "4",
     number = "2",